 In their study on performance of FPOs in Medak district, Telengana found overall performance of FPOs as average to poor.
 The factors viz; education, group leadership, group communication, adherence to rules, group participation and team spirit exhibited positive and significant association with performance of FPOs.
 They focused that there were twelve factors contributing to performance of FPOs^[34].
-The factors were categorized into three as: group composition comprising of age, education, caste, land holding, farming experience & income; governance and management comprising of group leadership, group communication & adhering to rules; and the third category as membership commitment comprising of group participation, group cohesiveness & team spirit.
+The factors were categorized into three as: group composition comprising of age, education, caste, land holding, farming experience & income; governance and management comprising of group leadership, group communication, group cohesiveness & team spirit.
 All these twelve factors put together explained around seventy-two percent variation in the performance of FPOs.
 It was suggested to mobilize young and educated farmers for more participation in FPO activities.